PaulsonLab/TR-BEACON/README.md

 ```

 # Usage
 We provide the code scripts for executing TR-BEACON, BEACON, and other SOTA novelty search algorithm on a 20-d Ackley function.
-Noted that all code script requires the usage of [ThompsonSampling.py](https://github.com/PaulsonLab/BEACON/blob/1ede361eb98824b459da9df3a17839ab8753d02b/ThompsonSampling.py) file to perform efficient Thompson sampling strategy proposed in [this work](https://arxiv.org/abs/2002.09309).
+Noted that TR-BEACON and BEACON requires the usage of [ThompsonSampling.py](https://github.com/PaulsonLab/BEACON/blob/1ede361eb98824b459da9df3a17839ab8753d02b/ThompsonSampling.py) file to perform efficient Thompson sampling strategy proposed in [this work](https://arxiv.org/abs/2002.09309).

 Running Experiments
 ------------------------------